Centre for Professional Learning

 The programme starts in The Hague looking at current and future challenges and their implications for public management and leadership.
-After two weeks pre-work for the first case-challenge you will be well prepared.
-You will work with other experienced public managers from different parts of Europe, sharing perspectives, and developing deeper understanding of the challenges at stake.
-This means having tough conversations about the messy complex issues that lie at its heart; issues like trust, democracy, inclusive society and the very future of public services.
-Before you leave the residential module you will prepare for the work with your action learning set and identify the real work problems you plan to tackle as you work through the programme (capstone project).
+After two weeks pre-work for the first case challenge, you will be well prepared.
+You will work with other experienced public managers from different parts of Europe, sharing perspectives, developing a deeper understanding of the challenges at stake.
+This means having tough conversations about the complex issues that lie at its heart; issues like trust, democracy, inclusive society and the very future of public services.
+You will prepare for the work with your tutor group and identify the Capstone Project you plan to focus upon as you work through the programme.

+The focus shifts from the outer to the inner as in this module we focus on the person, and the personal dimension of change, values and diversity.
+Communication is critical to purposeful and inclusive leadership.
+A public service focus helps you connecting to citizens and societal stakeholders.
 Reflecting on yourself and your own practice is a powerful and important part of your management development and leadership learning.
-The focus shifts from the outer to the inner as in this module we focus on the person, and the personal dimension in relation to change, values and diversity.
-Action is important but reflection is critical to purposeful and inclusive leadership, and the moral dimension of leadership.
-By now you will be making significant progress on your leadership projects and developing fuller, more nuanced understanding of the opportunities for sustainable change.
+By now you will be making significant progress on your Capstone Project and developing fuller, more nuanced understanding of the opportunities for sustainable change and adding value.

 This module is about putting new approaches to public service management and change leadership in action.
 We examine how collective leadership can influence and effect the future of public leadership.
-You will experiment with real-life cases of innovations in governance and reflect on best practices of leading change in a complex context.
+You will be exposed to a real-life case of innovative governance and reflect on best practices of leading change in a complex context.
 You will experience how to make the best use of resources (finance, personnel) in a networked environment.
 You will further develop your management skills and focus in the challenges on getting to results, by managing work and leading people.

-We bring the programme and the learning full circle by returning to The Hague to reflect upon the impact the programme has had on organisational priorities and public management challenges.
-Participants share the results of their own inquiry into how challenges are experienced and tackled in local contexts, thereby building a better understanding of the importance of context, and of the impact of change leadership.
-Sponsors and other stakeholders are invited to join and to share their perspectives on the insights of the participants and the experience they have brought to their respective organisations.
+We bring the programme and the learning full circle by returning to The Hague to reflect upon the impact the programme has had on your leadership, organisational priorities and public management challenges.
+You will present your Capstone Project and share how core leadership challenges are experienced and dealt with in local contexts, thereby building a better understanding of the impact of change and effects of leadership.
+Sponsors and other stakeholders are invited to attend your Capstone Presentation and to share their perspectives.
+The added value of the CPM Program brought for your respective organisations and societal challenges is evaluated.